- Git Tutorial

-Version Control System (VCS) is a software that helps Software developers to work together and maintains the complete history of their work.
+Version Control System (VCS) is a software that helps software developers to work together and maintain a complete history of their work.

-In this tutorial session, we will concentrate only on Distributed version control system and especially Git.
+In this chapter, we will concentrate only on distributed version control system and especially on Git.
 Git falls under distributed version control system.

 DVCS clients not only check out the latest snapshot of the directory but they also fully mirror the repository.
-If sever goes down, then repository from any client can be copied back to server to restore it.
-Every checkout is full backup of the repository.
-Git does not rely on central server that is why you can perform many operations when you are offline.
-You can commit changes, create branches view logs and perform other operations when you are offline.
-You require network connection only to publish your changes and take latest changes.
+If the server goes down, then the repository from any client can be copied back to the server to restore it.
+Every checkout is a full backup of the repository.
+Git does not rely on the central server and that is why you can perform many operations when you are offline.
+You can commit changes, create branches, view logs, and perform other operations when you are offline.
+You require network connection only to publish your changes and take the latest changes.